A desk job certainly has its benefits, but one of the major setbacks is the lack of physical activity during the day.

 One option is investing in an under desk bike or elliptical.

 These handy little units fit right under your desk so that you can pedal while you work.
-It’s a great way to burn extra calories, strengthen your lower body, and keep your waistline in check.
+It’s a great way to burn extra calories, reduce the negative impact of sitting all day, strengthen your lower body, and keep your waistline in check.